zhengbuqian/milvus/internal/core/unittest/scalar_bench/data_generation_schema.md

    Each line in `items_file` becomes one token.
 Comments and blank lines are ignored.

 When a field specifies `values.dictionary: cities_small`, the loader first checks the preset’s `global_dictionaries` block, then the built-in registry.
 If neither exists, configuration loading fails.

+### Candidate sub-selection for dictionaries

+For any generator that supports `values.dictionary` (e.g., `categorical`, `varchar` in `random` mode, nested `element` generators), you may optionally restrict the candidate pool using one of:

+- `values.pick`: Integer.
+Use only the first N tokens from the resolved dictionary order (inline list order, file order for `items_file`, or built-in order).
+- `values.random_pick`: Integer.
+Use N randomly selected tokens from the resolved dictionary, without replacement.
+Randomness respects `segment_seed` when available for reproducibility.

+Rules:
+- `values.pick` and `values.random_pick` are mutually exclusive.
+- When `values.inline` is provided, neither `values.pick` nor `values.random_pick` may be set.

 ## Complete Example: Ecommerce Benchmark